NBA Rumors: Kemba Walker Next ‘Biggest Fish’ In Trade Market, Lakers, Spurs, And Sixers As Potential Suitors

 After acquiring LeBron James, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka made it clear that they are planning to add another superstar on their roster.
 Kemba Walker will be a great addition to the Lakers, giving them a floor general who could be a very reliable scoring option next to James.
 However, to acquire Walker, the Lakers must be willing to give up at least one of Kyle Kuzma, Brandon Ingram, or Lonzo Ball.

-Meanwhile, Markelle Fultz and the Sixers don’t seem to be a good fit, and the best way to address the issue is to trade the former No. 1 overall pick for a superstar.
+Meanwhile, Markelle Fultz and the 76ers don’t seem to be a good fit, and the best way to address the issue is to trade the former No. 1 overall pick for a superstar.
 A starting lineup featuring Kemba Walker, J.J.
-Redick, Jimmy Butler, Ben Simmons, and Joel Embiid will surely make the Sixers as one of the top favorite NBA teams to win the 2019 NBA championship title.
+Redick, Jimmy Butler, Ben Simmons, and Joel Embiid will surely make the Sixers as one of the favorite teams to win the 2019 NBA championship.

 Another team who could emerge as a potential suitor for Kemba Walker is the Spurs.
-The Spurs have lost two of their starting caliber point guards before the start of the 2018-19 NBA season – Tony Parker in free agency and Dejounte Murray in a gruesome injury.
+The Spurs have lost two of their starting caliber point guards before the start of the 2018-19 NBA season: Tony Parker in free agency and Dejounte Murray in a gruesome injury.
 Walker could immediately address the Spurs’ major problem and he could further improve his game playing under Coach Gregg Popovich.
-Like the Lakers and the Sixers, the Spurs also have interesting trade assets that can convince the Hornets to make a deal.
+Like the Lakers and the 76ers, the Spurs also have interesting trade assets that can convince the Hornets to make a deal.